 - Orencia should be clear and colorless to pale yellow.
 Do not use Orencia if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.

 - Keep this product, as well as syringes and needles, out of the reach of children and away from pets.
 Do not reuse needles, syringes, or other materials.
 Ask your health care provider how to dispose of these materials after use.
 Follow all local rules for disposal.

 - If you miss a dose of Orencia, contact your doctor right away.
 Your doctor will establish a new dosing schedule.

 Ask your health care provider any questions you may have about how to use Orencia.

 - Orencia may cause dizziness.
 This effect may be worse if you use it with alcohol or certain medicines.
 Use Orencia with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Orencia may lower the ability of your body to fight infection.
 Serious and sometimes fatal infections have been reported in patients using Orencia.
 Avoid contact with people who have colds or infections.
-Tell your doctor right away if you notice signs of infection (eg, fever, chills, or persistent cough or sore throat; warm, red, or painful skin; frequent, difficult, or painful urination; severe or persistent diarrhea or stomach pain).
+Tell your doctor right away if you notice signs of infection like fever, chills, or persistent cough or sore throat; warm, red, or painful skin; frequent, difficult, or painful urination; severe or persistent diarrhea or stomach pain; unusual tiredness.